pywbem/pywbemtools/docs/pywbemcli/commands.rst

 .. index::
     pair: namespace commands; namespace interop
+    pair: interop command; namespace command group
+    pair: interop; namespace

 .. _`Namespace interop command`:

 ``namespace interop`` command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``namespace interop`` command gets and displays the :term:`Interop namespace` of the WBEM server of the :term:`current connection`.
+The ``namespace interop`` command gets and displays the :term:`Interop namespace` of the WBEM server that is the pywbemcli :term:`current connection`.

-The Interop namespace must exist on the server.
+The :term:`Interop namespace` namespace must exist on the WBEM server.
+Some functionality such as determining namespaces and registered profiles assumes an interop namespace to function correctly.

 Example: